saadpersonal/wordCount/README.md

 # wordCount
-C Program to count number of words
+C Program to sort a string